kaist-cp/hazardflow/doc/docs/tutorial/custom_fifo.md

 # FIFO without duplication

-In this tutorial, we will implement a custom FIFO which can be used to provide balanced transfers for multiple input streams, thereby offering better latency.
+In this tutorial, we will implement a custom FIFO which can be used to provide balanced transfers for multiple input streams, thereby offering balanced latency for each input stream.

 ## Specification